natefrog808/not-kill-tony-hypercast/README.md

-# Not Kill Tony AI Platform
+# Not Kill Tony Show

 An automated AI-powered comedy show platform that recreates the comedy show experience using artificial intelligence, real-time audience interaction, and dynamic performance generation.